Me at 3: more into running than drawing

 A cartoon selfie of me at 61

-I can't say that I've always been heavily into art, but I liked to draw occasionally starting from when I was old enough to hold a pencil; crayons were not a thing in the early 1960s in Hong Kong.
+I can't say that I've always been heavily into art, but I liked to draw starting from the time I was old enough to hold a pencil; crayons were not a thing in the early 1960s in Hong Kong.

 That's the first piece I ever drew with crayons.
 It was also the first landscape I attempted courtesy of my grade 3 teacher ordering me to draw something.
 I mean, it's got a mountain, birds, fish, and a sun.
 What more would you want?
-Monet had nothing on me.
+Monet had nothing on me, I tell ya!

 More info about me as an author can be found on the About pages of my author website.